The historic downtown of Charleston SC

 Go birding at Caw Caw Interpretive Center

-If you are a bird lover, then you will surely love a trip to Charleston SC.
+If you are a bird lover, then you will surely love a trip to Charleston, SC.

 One of the best things to do in Charleston is to head to Caw Caw Interpretive Center for a guided bird walk.
 Check out their calendar here.

-Located only 10 mins away from Charleston, Caw Caw was once home to enslaved Africans and extensive rice plantations.
+Located only 10 minutes away from Charleston, Caw Caw was once home to enslaved Africans and extensive rice plantations.
 Today, the interpretive center features nature trails, boardwalks, and picturesque bridges.

 Relax on the beach

-The best part about visiting Charleston, SC is that there are so many wonderful beaches to relax on.
-All less than an hour away from downtown.
+The best part about visiting Charleston, SC, is that there are so many wonderful beaches to relax on—all less than an hour away from downtown.

-We spent a day at the Isle of Palms and it was wonderful.
+We spent a day at the Isle of Palms, and it was wonderful.

-Some of the most popular ones are Folly Beach, Sullivan’s Island, Bull Island, and of course, Isle of Palms.
+Some of the most popular ones are Folly Beach, Sullivan’s Island, Bull Island, and, of course, Isle of Palms.
 Let me know which is your favorite.

 Practical information to plan the best Charleston trip